The National CCAA Scholarship

 West: AK, AZ, CA, CO, HI, ID, MT, NM, NV, OK, OR, UT, WA, WY

-The application only takes a few minutes to complete and only high school seniors graduating in spring 2019 and entering college in fall 2019 as a first-year student are eligible to apply.
+The application takes only a few minutes to complete.
+Only high school seniors and transfer applicants from two-year/community colleges graduating in spring 2021 and entering college in fall 2021 are eligible to apply.
+For fall 2021, the National CCAA will award 16 one-time $1,000 awards.

-The deadline to submit an application for 2019 has passed.
-Applicants will only be contacted (via email first, then phone/text if provided) if they have been randomly selected as award winners.
-The award process begins in late March and runs until winners in each of the eight regions have been confirmed as enrolling at a CCAA member institution in Fall 2019, so the process may continue through the summer if needed.
+Applicants will ONLY be contacted if they have been randomly selected as award winners (via email first, then phone/text if provided).
+The award process begins in April and runs until winners in each of the eight regions have been confirmed as enrolling at a National CCAA member institution in fall 2021 (the process may continue through the summer, if needed).